What are dark personality traits and what impacts do they have?

 Written by Kristin Delgado, R&D Manager

 The Dark Triad (DT) consists of three malevolent personality traits, narcissism, psychopathy, and Machiavellianism.
-They are often measured together because they are moderately interrelated and tend to predict similar outcomes.
+Darkness personality traits are often measured together because they are moderately interrelated and tend to predict similar outcomes.

 • Narcissists have large egos, a strong sense of grandeur and are self-involved (Raskin & Hall, 1979).